 |5.||HOW ARE SETTLEMENT CLASS MEMBERS AFFECTED BY THE ACTION AND THE SETTLEMENT?|

-If you are a Settlement Class Member and you wish to object to the Settlement, the Plan of Allocation, or Lead Counsel’s application for attorneys’ fees and reimbursement of Litigation Expenses, and if you do not exclude yourself from the Settlement Class, you may present your objections by following the instructions in the section entitled, “When And Where Will The Court Decide Whether To Approve The Settlement?”.
+If you are a Settlement Class Member and you wished to object to the Settlement, the Plan of Allocation, or Lead Counsel’s application for attorneys’ fees and reimbursement of Litigation Expenses, and if you did not exclude yourself from the Settlement Class, you were allowed to present your objections by following the instructions in the section entitled, “When And Where Will The Court Decide Whether To Approve The Settlement?”.

-If you are a Settlement Class Member and you do not exclude yourself from the Settlement Class, you will be bound by any orders issued by the Court.
-If the Settlement is approved, the Court will enter a judgment (the “Judgment”).
-The Judgment will dismiss with prejudice the claims against Defendants and will provide that, upon the Effective Date of the Settlement, Lead Plaintiff and each of the other Settlement Class Members, on behalf of themselves, and their respective heirs, executors, administrators, predecessors, successors, and assigns, in their capacities as such, will have fully, finally, and forever compromised, settled, released, resolved, relinquished, waived, and discharged each and every Released Plaintiffs’ Claim (as defined below) against the Defendants and the other Defendants’ Releasees (as defined below), and shall forever be barred and enjoined from prosecuting any or all of the Released Plaintiffs’ Claims against any of the Defendants’ Releasees.
+If you are a Settlement Class Member and you did not exclude yourself from the Settlement Class, you are bound by any orders issued by the Court.
+When the Settlement was approved, the Court entered a judgment (the “Judgment”).
+The Judgment dismissed with prejudice the claims against Defendants and provided that, upon the Effective Date of the Settlement, Lead Plaintiff and each of the other Settlement Class Members, on behalf of themselves, and their respective heirs, executors, administrators, predecessors, successors, and assigns, in their capacities as such, shall have fully, finally, and forever compromised, settled, released, resolved, relinquished, waived, and discharged each and every Released Plaintiffs’ Claim (as defined below) against the Defendants and the other Defendants’ Releasees (as defined below), and shall forever be barred and enjoined from prosecuting any or all of the Released Plaintiffs’ Claims against any of the Defendants’ Releasees.

 “Released Plaintiffs’ Claims” means, to the extent allowed by law, all claims and causes of action of every nature and description, whether known claims or Unknown Claims, whether arising under federal, state, common, or foreign law, that Lead Plaintiff or any other member of the Settlement Class, including additional named plaintiff Michael Li: (i) asserted in the Complaint; or (ii) could have asserted or could assert in any forum that arise out of or are based upon the acts, omissions, nondisclosure, allegations, transactions, facts, matters, occurrences, or oral or written representations or statements involved, set forth, or referred to in the Complaint, and that relate to the purchase of CTI Securities during the Class Period.
 Released Plaintiffs’ Claims do not include: (i) any claims relating to the enforcement of the Settlement; (ii) any claims asserted in any shareholder derivative action or action under ERISA that are based on similar allegations, including In re CTI BioPharma Shareholder Derivative Action, No. 2:16-cv-00756 (W.D.
 Wash.) or any of the actions consolidated therein; and (iii) the claims of any person or entity that submits a request for exclusion that is accepted by the Court.